 - Lifters who want to be conscious about how much they’re spending on gear as this product is on the pricier side.

-With a thick seven-millimeter neoprene and reinforced stitching, the SBD Knee Sleeves are one of the best options on the market for supporting heavy squat sessions as well as accessory movements.
-The SBD Knee Sleeves is used by a lot of powerlifters due to their stability, fit, and durability.
+With a thick five-millimeter neoprene and reinforced stitching, the Exo Sleeves are one of the best options on the market for supporting heavy squat sessions as well as accessory movements.
+The Exo Sleeves provide comprehensive, 360-degree protection for heavy barbell training.

 [Related: Could Baking Soda Be The Best Workout Supplement You’ve Never Tried?]